ServiceNow ITSM Services: Implementation, Integration & Optimization

 Ability to Align Tech Solutions with Business Outcomes

 The most impactful ServiceNow implementations are those that connect technology to operational goals.
-A strong partner should begin with business context, not just system requirements.
+A strong partner should begin with the business context, not just system requirements.

-• Assess their approach to discovery and requirements gathering—do they map processes to outcomes?
+• Assess their approach to discovery and requirements gathering – do they map processes to outcomes?

 • Understand how they measure success: Do KPIs focus on user experience, process efficiency, or cost savings?